-On November 13, 2018, CMS published a final rule which updates Medicare Home Health Prospective Payment System ("HH PPS") rates, including the conversion factor and case-mix weights for calendar years 2019 and 2020.
+On November 13, 2018, CMS published a final rule which updates the HH PPS rates, including the conversion factor and case-mix weights for calendar years 2019 and 2020.
 This rule finalizes the definition of remote patient monitoring which will be allowed as an administrative expense on the home health agency's cost report.
-Further, effective January 1, 2020, CMS will implement PDGM prospective payment system, as mandated by the Bipartisan Budget Act of 2018.
+Further, effective January 1, 2020, CMS will implement PDGM as mandated by the Bipartisan Budget Act of 2018.
 Under PDGM, the initial certification of patient eligibility, plan of care, and comprehensive assessment will remain valid for 60-day episodes of care, but payments for home health services will be made based upon 30-day payment periods.
 PDGM refines case mix calculation methodology by removing therapy thresholds and calculating reimbursement based on clinical characteristics including clinical group coding, comorbidity coding, and achievement of LUPA thresholds.
+While the proposed changes are to be implemented in a budget neutral manner to the industry, CMS's current proposal includes a negative 6.42% adjustment to account for assumed provider behavioral changes.
+The ultimate impact of these changes will vary by provider based on factors including patient mix and admission source.
+The finalization of these assumptions could negatively impact our future rate of reimbursement and could have a material adverse effect on our business and consolidated financial condition, results of operations and cash flows.
 This rule also finalizes changes to the Home Health Value-Based Purchasing ("HHVBP") model and Home Health Quality Reporting Program ("HHQRP").
 These changes focus on providing value over volume of services to patients.
 Once the changes are implemented, health payments will no longer be based on the number of visits provided, but rather the patient's medical condition and care needs.
-CMS estimates that in calendar year 2019 there will be an estimated increase of 2.2% in reimbursement to home health agencies based on the agency's finalized policies.
+In calendar year 2019, there was an increase of 2.2% in reimbursement to home health agencies based on the agency's finalized policies.

 On November 1, 2017, CMS issued a final rule that became effective on January 1, 2018 and updated the calendar year 2018 Medicare payment rates and the wage index for home health agencies serving Medicare beneficiaries.
 The rule also finalized proposals for the HHVBP model and the HHQRP.
-Under the final rule.
-Medicare payments will be reduced by 0.4%.
-This decrease reflects the effects of a 1.0% home health payment update, an adjustment to the national, standardized 60-day episode payment rate to account for nominal case-mix growth for an impact of -0.9%, and the distributional effects of a -0.5% reduction in payments due to the sunset of the rural add-on provision.
+Under the final rule, Medicare payments will be reduced by 0.4%.
+This decrease reflects the effects of a 1% home health payment update, an adjustment to the national, standardized 60-day episode payment rate to account for nominal case-mix growth for an impact of negative 0.9%, and the distributional effects of a 0.5% reduction in payments due to the sunset of the rural add-on provision.